netzero-labs/netzero-labs/docs/ev_charging/Settings.md

 **OCPP-compatible EV chargers** (e.g. **Wallbox** or **myenergi zappi**).

 To configure your EV charger, navigate to `Settings > Vehicle Charging`.
-Once the charger is configured, you use the `EV Charging` tab on top of the `New Automation` screen to configure automations based on the start or stop of EV charging.
+Once the charger is configured, you can use the `EV Charging` tab on top of the `New Automation` screen to configure automations based on the start or stop of EV charging.

 ## Tesla Wall Connector